-This is my first time working on a muslin.
-Working on the muslin takes a lot of time.
+This is my first time working on a toile.
+Working on the toile, in this case made of muslin fabric, takes a lot of time.
 It’s the place where you explore fit, proportion, and design.
 It is where you will set the path (via seam line) of where and how you will sew your fashion fabric and linings.
 I find this process so very time consuming, but it’s where you get to know the purpose of the design elements of the pattern, and for me, it gives me confidence knowing why certain elements work the way they do in the construction of the garment.
-You also get to make your mistakes on the muslin, and if the muslin garment doesn’t turn out, you can either begin again on a fresh muslin, or simply move on to another project, because it is within the muslin zone where you will also see whether you will like that garment design on your own body, and where you will fit it to your own body shape.
+You also get to make your mistakes on the toile, and if this early version of the garment doesn’t turn out, you can either begin again with a fresh toile, or simply move on to another project, because it is within this test/experimental zone where you will also see whether you will like that garment design on your own body, and where you will fit it to your own body shape.

 There is also something interesting that I’m realizing while working through this challenging process: it is really not different for me than when I’ve designed any of my book works.
 In the case of couture work, I’m considering fabric/textile materials (instead of papers and inks) and mediums that will add or enhance to the narrative of my garment.
 Again, as in my past artwork (theletterarian.com) I am still chasing after that subtext quality in a work, in that the underlying element of my garment will “tell” itself as much as me the wearer wearing the garment… (ah, another post is brewing here!)